 - individuals have the wrong attitude or are not performing

 Whatever the issues, as the manager you must ensure the team get back on track.

 When the team is delivering, celebrate the success, give deserved praise, and encourage more great work.
 Positive reinforcement is so important.

 Going through a period of change requires additional effort, emotional energy and everything takes a little longer as you are learning.
-If you don’t protect your team, you may well find the changes are taking longer than anticipated as same level of queries, requests, projects and other.
+If you don’t protect your team, you may well find the changes are taking longer than anticipated with the same level of queries, requests, projects, etc.

-During this time, it is so important as a leader or manager to protect your team as much as possible.
 The business will continue to make demands of your team because it can’t stop delivering for customers.
-So when managing teams through change keep as many of the lower priority work, requests, projects etc away from the team as possible.
+So when managing teams through change keep as many of the lower priority work, requests, projects etc. away from the team as possible.

-Speak to your manager, explain the likely drop in capacity during the period of change, and what work or output you would like to delay or stop for that period.
-Make sure your manager is aware and happy with your plans.
-Speak to all the other stakeholders of your team and explain the situation and ask for their understanding and help during the period of change to keep any non-urgent work away from your team.
+Speak to all the other stakeholders of your team and explain the situation.
+Ask for their understanding and help during the period of change to keep any non-urgent work away from your team.

 Think about resource levels.
-If you have a substantial change project, then adding in temporary resource into the team to create additional capacity might be a sensible option.
+If you have a substantial change project, then adding in temporary resources into the team to create additional capacity might be a sensible option.

 Protect your team as much as possible.
 It will make the period of change easier and quicker.

 When managing a team through change, there are many areas to cover and your job as leader or manager of the team will be just as busy as your team’s.
 Use the 8 key tips above to give yourself and your team the best chance of delivering change successfully AND keeping everyone as happy and motivated as possible.